ygemici/osz/docs/howto2-debug.md

 ```

 to start [GDB](https://www.sourceware.org/gdb/) and connect it to the running OS/Z instance.
 Type <kbd>c</kbd> and <kbd>Enter</kbd> to start simulation.

+### Get pid

+Not possible, at least there's no way I know of.

 Debugging with bochs
 --------------------